BAAI-DCAI/Visual-Instruction-Tuning/README.md

 ## Evaluation

 To validate the superiority of SVIT dataset, we re-implement the instruction tuning of [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) and [LLaVA](https://github.com/haotian-liu/LLaVA) models on SVIT dataset, and then compare to those models tuned on their own instruction datasets.
 For fair comparison, we follow their training/testing protocols and use the same hyper-parameters.
-We believe that better performance can be achieved if improve the training protocol and carefully tune the hyper-parameters.
+We believe that better performance can be achieved by improving the training protocol and carefully tuning the hyper-parameters.

 Some examples are shown as follows.